 Letting agents (in my experience are often better qualified), have more red tape to negotiate but they are not governed by law.
 Anyone, even a banned estate agent can set up as a letting agent.

 Trading Standards take the lead in dealing with complaints against estate and letting agents.
 Some time ago the Property Mis-descriptions Act was repealed and agents now operate under the Consumer Protection from Unfair Trading Regulations 2008 & Business Protection from Misleading Marketing Regulations 2008.
-Guidance for agents on how they must comply can be found here
+General guidance for agents on how they must comply can be found here.

 So, just what must an agent sign up to?

 The snappily titled Consumer & Estate Agent Redress Act requires all agents (as defined by the 1979 Act above) to sign up to a redress code.
 Confusingly there are now two;-